Using AI to Understand Wolf Communication

 Supervised Wolf Chorus Counting

-Train a model (e.g. LSTM-CRF) to predict the number of overlapping spectral elements at fine timescales using open-source data.
+To our knowledge, there are no attempts at automated acoustic counting of overlapping signals, though there are several approaches that may be promising.
+We are training models (e.g. LSTM-CRF) to predict the number of overlapping spectral elements at fine timescales using open-source data.
 Assess the model’s ability to generalize to new datasets.
 Train a model to predict the number of wolves in a chorus based on human annotation of the number of wolves vocalizing concurrently.

 Unsupervised Wolf Source Separation